-- Herbs- many are ideal with nectar and larval sources of food for beneficials - Ornamental Grasses- most give habitat in the form of screening, seeds for food, or stems to lay eggs - Annuals many annuals can offer nectar sources and habitat for insects. - Perennials- plants that dependably bloom can become a very reliable source of food and habitat - Vegetables- those that have 'bolted' or gone to flower and seed can assist in providing food - Ground Covers offer shelter as well as nesting sites; some offer nectar sources as well
+- Herbs- if allowed to bloom, many are ideal with nectar and larval sources of food for beneficials. - Ornamental Grasses- most give habitat in the form of screening, seeds for food, or stems to lay eggs. - Annuals many annuals can offer nectar sources and habitat for insects. - Perennials plants that dependably bloom can become a very reliable source of food and habitat both. - Vegetables- those that have 'bolted' or gone to flower and seed can assist in providing food. - Ground Covers offer shelter as well as nesting sites; some offer nectar sources as well.